The Coming War for Water: A Global Crisis Unfolding

 In an age dominated by climate change, population explosion, and environmental degradation, water scarcity is emerging as the most pressing global issue of the 21st century.
 Wars have been fought over land, oil, and ideology — now, a new battlefront is opening: the war for water.

 Freshwater resources are vanishing at alarming rates, while demand continues to soar.
-The question is no longer whether water wars will happen — but when and where.
+The question is no longer whether resource conflicts over water will happen — but when and where.

 Key Historical Water Conflicts:

-- Indus Waters Treaty (1960): A Cold War-era agreement between India and Pakistan that’s been tested by distrust and repeated conflicts.
+• **Indus Waters Treaty (1960):** A Cold War-era agreement between India and Pakistan that’s been tested by distrust and repeated tensions.

 Current Water Crisis: A Global Emergency